Our Clerk is Roger Vincent Jasaitis. You can contact him about general information about Putney Friends Meeting;

 Child Care and First Day School Lessons:

 Supervision and childcare for younger children is regularly provided during the 10:30 Meeting for Worship time.
-First Day School classes (ages 5-12) are held on the 1st and 2nd and 3rd First Days ( Sunday) of the month.
-Our FDS is small but active and we welcome new families at any time.
+First Day School is on summer vacation.
 The older children often join the later (10:30) Meeting for Worship during the last 15 minutes, on every First Day.
 This gives them a chance to experience silent worship, practice centering themselves and to hear or voice vocal ministry.
 Our mission: To create a loving community of adults and children in First Day School where we can experience, understand and practice Quaker Faith.